 Why Data Science?

-There’s no question.
-Data is affecting the way we work, live, and think about the world.
+There’s no question that data is affecting the way we work, live, and think about the world.
 Everything we do generates data and every new technology used to capture this data brings with it even more opportunities to extract knowledge, to learn, to grow, and to create change.

 However, most organizations today, across every sector, lack the staff with the necessary skills to capitalize on these growing opportunities.